 What do we know about the careers we are preparing students for?
-Industries are changing like never before so this is a challenging question and actually the answer is fairly unknown.
-But we do know that the world is digitizing and technology skills are becoming increasingly fundamental to the world of work.
-We also know that ‘softer skills’, often termed as 21st century skills, such as critical thinking, problem solving, collaboration, curiosity and creativity are being held in higher regard than ever before.
+This is a challenging question because the answer is fairly unknown.
+Industries are changing like never before, but we know that the world is digitizing.
+Technology skills are increasingly fundamental to the world of work.
+We also know that ‘softer skills,’ or 21st-century skills, such as critical thinking, problem-solving, collaboration, curiosity, and creativity, are held in higher regard than ever before.

-Frequent misconceptions of coding are: It is only for students who are good at math, want careers in technology companies or for ICT Class.
-Irrespective of what your interests or hobbies are, you will not only use code but also the skills and thinking that is developed through programming (like computational, design thinking, logic and reasoning skills!).
+Frequent misconceptions of coding include: It is only for students who are good at math, want careers in technology companies or ICT Classes.
+Irrespective of your interests, you will use code and the skills and thinking developed through programming.
+These include computational and design thinking, logic, and reasoning skills!).

 A few restaurant owners are deciding what to put on their new menu.
 Before they make their decision, they need to consider what customers generally purchase from their restaurant.
 Technology enables people to collect data to make data-driven, tactical decisions.
-Using the Point of Sale (POS) system, it allows the restaurant owners to see which menu items were popular among their customers.
-They find that the pastas were the most ordered type of food and so they start brainstorming on more pasta options, cooking and testing out which ones perform the best.
+The Point of Sale (POS) system allows restaurant owners to see which menu items were popular among their customers.
+They find that the pasta was the most ordered type of food, so they start brainstorming on additional options, cooking, and testing out which ones perform the best.
 This is an example of design thinking being used in daily life:

-Coders may use computational and design thinking every day, but so do restaurant owners and any other person regardless of their backgrounds or industries they are in.
+Coders may use computational and design thinking every day, but so do restaurant owners.
+Everyone benefits from digital skills learning, regardless of their background or industry.
 This is why coding is the gateway to digital skills and the creation of solutions – it helps you become future-proof.

 Are you bringing technology projects into a range of subjects at your school?
 Tell us more by emailing us at email@example.com and have a chance to be featured in one of our newsletters!